fjbo-net/salesforce-notes/trailhead/modules/apex-and-dotnet-basics.md

 - Observe how execution context works by executing code in Developer Console
 - Understand how governor limits impact design patterns
 - Understand the importance of working with bulk operations
+- Know when to use Asynchronous Apex
+- Use future methods to handle a web callout
+- Work with the batchable interface to process a large number of records
+- Understand the advantages of using the queueable interface when you need to meet in the middle

 ## Key Takeaways 🧠